Informfully/Documentation/docs/source/native.rst

 ----------------

 In order to build a release of the app, this tutorial assumes that you have already completed the previous steps.
-If not, make sure to install everything listes in the `Installation Instructions <https://informfully.readthedocs.io/en/latest/install.html>`_.
+If not, make sure to install everything listed in the `Installation Instructions <https://informfully.readthedocs.io/en/latest/install.html>`_.

 You should only need to update the global installation of ``create-react-native-app`` very rarely, ideally never.
 Upgrading to a new version of React Native requires updating the ``react-native``, ``react``, and ``expo`` package versions.